8.1. aarch64 (AArch64)

 Raspberry Pi uses a different mechanism to boot when compared with any ARM SoC.
 First the GPU initializes, loads the bootloader (Raspberry pi firmware) and then looks for the kernel img.
 This whole process is done by the GPU (VideoCore IV) till the kernel is loaded.
 More information can be found on the Raspberry pi documentation page.
 By default the arm64 mode looks for the kernel8.img.
 Any other kernel can be loaded by adding kernel=<img_name> to the config.txt file.

 The Firmware files are required in order to boot RTEMS.
 The latest firmware can be downloaded from the Raspberry Pi Firmware Repository.
 USB boot is supported.
 All the files (Firmwares and kernel) must be place in the FAT32 partition only.
-Add arm_64bit=1 in the config.txt file in order to boot the BSP in 64bit kernel mode.
+Add arm_64bit=1 in the config.txt file in order to boot the BSP in 64bit kernel mode (it is default).

 Connect your serial device to the GPIO15 and GPIO14.
 Add the following to the config.txt file in order to use the PL011 UART0 and thus disabling the default Mini-uart.